efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 ### Summary Fields

-Summary fields can be used to show a quick overview of the data for a specific [api:DataObject] record.
+Summary fields can be used to show a quick overview of the data for a specific [api:SilverStripe\ORM\DataObject] record.
 The most common use is their display as table columns, e.g. in the search results of a [api:ModelAdmin] CMS interface.

 	:::php